Software quality: Measurement

-Although the concepts presented in this section are applicable to both structural and functional software quality, measurement of the latter is essentially performed through testing [see main article: Software testing].
-However, testing isn't enough: According to a study, individual programmers are less than 50% efficient at finding bugs in their own software.
+Although the concepts presented in this section are applicable to both structural and functional software quality, measurement of the latter is essentially performed through software testing.
+Testing is not enough: According to one study, "individual programmers are less than 50% efficient at finding bugs in their own software.
 And most forms of testing are only 35% efficient.
-This makes it difficult to determine [software] quality.
+This makes it difficult to determine [software] quality."

 Introduction

 Software quality measurement is about quantifying to what extent a system or software possesses desirable characteristics.
 This can be performed through qualitative or quantitative means or a mix of both.
 In both cases, for each desirable characteristic, there are a set of measurable attributes the existence of which in a piece of software or system tend to be correlated and associated with this characteristic.
 For example, an attribute associated with portability is the number of target-dependent statements in a program.
 More precisely, using the Quality Function Deployment approach, these measurable attributes are the "hows" that need to be enforced to enable the "whats" in the Software Quality definition above.

 The structure, classification and terminology of attributes and metrics applicable to software quality management have been derived or extracted from the ISO 9126-3 and the subsequent ISO/IEC 25000:2005 quality model.
 The main focus is on internal structural quality.
 Subcategories have been created to handle specific areas like business application architecture and technical characteristics such as data access and manipulation or the notion of transactions.

 The dependence tree between software quality characteristics and their measurable attributes is represented in the diagram on the right, where each of the 5 characteristics that matter for the user (right) or owner of the business system depends on measurable attributes (left):